msingh-leaptodigital/meta_photo_picker/README.md

 **Q: Can I customize the picker UI?**
 A: No. Both PHPicker (iOS) and wechat_assets_picker (Android) use system/native UI for consistency and security.

+**Q: Why doesn't the permission status update after I change it in Android settings?**
+A: On Android 14+ (API 34+), the permission state is cached by the Android system in the app's process memory.
+After changing permissions in system settings, you must completely close and reopen the app for the new permission state to be retrieved.
+This is standard Android behavior, not a plugin limitation.
+The app needs to be terminated (force stopped or swiped away from recent apps) and relaunched to see the updated permission state.

 ## 🔧 Troubleshooting

 ### iOS Issues